I believe in

 4) globally diversified approach,

-5) a tilt towards value,
+5) a tilt towards factors that bring higher expected returns,

-6) tax-efficiency and
+6) tax-efficiency, and

 7) keeping costs low.